 How to Diagnose Peugeot Check Engine Light

-- Plug an OBD2 Scanner into the OBD2 port.
-In most Peugeot vehicles, it is in the driver's side footwell, under the steering wheel.
-However, some models have OBD2 ports located in some unusual places.
+- Plug a YOUCANIC Scanner into the OBD2 port.
+Most Peugeot vehicles are under the steering wheel in the driver’s side footwell.
+However, some models have OBD2 ports located in unusual places.
 In Peugeot 407 or 607, look in the armrest compartment.
 In Peugeot 307, 308, or RCZ, there is a small matt-covered slot at the bottom of the central console, in front of the gearbox lever.
 Remove this matt to reveal the port.
-In 508, take out the ashtray that is located in front of the gearbox lever.
+In 508, take out the ashtray in front of the gearbox lever.

-- Turn the ignition ON so that your dashboard illuminates, but don™t starts the engine.
+- Turn the ignition ON so your dashboard illuminates, but don’t start the engine.

-- Allow your OBD2 scanner to turn on.
+- Allow your YOUCANIC scanner to turn on.
 Press Enter, then Read Codes.

 - Write down the codes and do online research on what each code means and possible causes.

 To reset the Peugeot engine management light, first, you must fix the problem that triggered the fault codes.
-Then watch the video or follow the instructions below on how to reset the check engine light.
+Then watch the video or follow the instructions below on resetting the check engine light.

-Next, use an OBD-II scanner to clear the fault codes via the OBD-II port under the dashboard.
+Next, use the YOUCANIC scanner to clear the fault codes via the OBD-II port under the dashboard.

-- Connect an OBD2 scanner into the port under the dashboard.
+- Connect an OBD2 scanner to the port under the dashboard.